The Purser's department, ss Iberia 1963. Photo: Diana Borcherds (nee French)

 Viceroy of India ~ Lascar Crew manning a ship's launch.

-Crews from all over the Indian sub-continent were found in all three departments, with Moslems on deck and in the engine room and 1953in the Purser's department.
+Crews from all over the Indian sub-continent were found in all three departments, with Moslems on deck and in the engine room and in 1953, Roman Catholic Goans in the Purser's department.
 Kalasis, or Seamen, came mainly from the Portuguese colony of Daman and adjacent areas in Gujarat, from parts of Kathiawar, the Ratnagiri district and other places in the Konkan, from Cochin and the Malabar coast generally.
 Indians from the above areas signed Articles in Bombay and were always known as "Bombay crews".
 There were also "Calcutta crews", hailing from the other side of India, but the P & 0 only employed them in ships running to that port.

 Painting ss Arcadia's funnel 1964